Your Child’s Sleep Needs & Ideal Bedtime

 #1 Trouble Falling Asleep

-Once children cross from tired to overtired, the body goes into fight or flight mode and produces cortisol, which is a stimulating hormone.
+Once children cross from tired to overtired, the body goes into fight or flight mode.
+When this happens, the body produces cortisol, which is a stress hormone.
 Imagine the feeling of getting a second wind and trying to lay down to sleep…impossible, right?
-Children often fight sleep or cry when they are put down for bed too late.
+Children often fight bedtime or cry when they are put down for bed too late.

 #2 Restless Sleep and Waking in the Night

-That same cortisol rush that made sleep so difficult at bedtime will also results in restless sleep and night waking.
-Sleep after a cortisol rush isn’t as restorative.
+That same cortisol rush that made dozing so difficult at bedtime will also result in restless sleep and more night wakings.
+This rest isn’t as restorative.

 #3 Super early wake time

 Have you heard the expression that ‘sleep begets sleep’?
-The more sleep your child gets, the more they will want to sleep, whereas a late bedtime can result in an early wake time.
+The more slumber your child gets, the more they will want to sleep, whereas a late bedtime can result in an early wake time.

 #4 The trifecta

 All of the challenges above all result in less overall sleep.
-Children with later bedtimes overall get less sleep and they don’t normally make up for it with day sleep or sleeping in.
+Children with later bedtimes overall get less slumber and they don’t normally make up for it with naps or sleeping in.

-Using the chart below, this will give you a really good indication of how much sleep your child needs and an age appropriate bedtime for them to ensure that they are meeting their sleep needs.
+Using the chart below will give you a really good indication of your child’s sleep needs and an age appropriate bedtime for them.

 Sleep Needs and Bedtime by Age Chart:

 For bedtimes, you’ll notice a range.
-When children miss naps or take a short nap, they’ll will likely need a bedtime on the earlier end of the spectrum.
-Also, each child’s sleep needs are different – if you know your child needs more sleep, stick with an earlier bedtime.
-If your child is perfectly happy around dinnertime– mood at this time is a great indicator on how well rested they are overall – and if they are meeting their sleep needs, they may be ok staying up closer to the later end of the spectrum.
+When children miss naps or take a short nap, they will likely need a bedtime on the earlier end of the spectrum.
+Also, each child’s sleep needs are different.
+If you know your child needs more slumber, stick with an earlier bedtime.
+If your child is perfectly happy around dinnertime and if they are meeting their needs, they may be ok staying up closer to the later end of the spectrum.
 In the late afternoon, keep an on on your little one for signs of fussiness, crankiness or hyperactivity.
 If you see these signs, your little one is likely overtired and would benefit from an earlier bedtime.

-If you and your child are struggling to get the right schedule and enough sleep, please schedule a no-cost 20-minute chat today so you can learn more about working with me.
-Also, check out my reviews on Facebook!
+If you and your child are struggling to get the right schedule and enough to meet their needs, please reach out today so you can learn more about working with the Bella Luna Team.
+Also, check out our reviews on Facebook!

 P.S.
 Want to stay connected?